nikpiao-dev/web-portfolio/README.md

 Features

 Responsive Design: The portfolio is designed to be fully responsive, ensuring a seamless experience across various devices and screen sizes.

 Dynamic Content: Content such as projects and skills are dynamically generated to allow for easy updates and additions.
-Vite.js Development: Built using Vite.js for fast and efficient development and bundling.
 HTML, CSS, JavaScript: Utilizes the fundamentals of web development including HTML for structure, CSS for styling, and JavaScript for interactivity.

+Bulma Framework: Styled using Bulma, a modern CSS framework based on Flexbox for easier and faster web development.
 Usage

 To run this project locally:

 Clone this repository to your local machine.

 Navigate to the project directory.

-Install dependencies using your package manager of choice (npm install or yarn install).
-Start the development server (npm run dev or yarn dev).
-Open your web browser and navigate to http://localhost:3000.
+Open the index.html file in your web browser.

 Contribution

 Contributions are welcome!
 If you find any issues or have suggestions for improvement, feel free to open an issue or submit a pull request.

 License

 This project is licensed under the MIT License.

 Contact

 For any inquiries or collaboration opportunities, you can reach me at nik.piao26@gmail.com